 Here are the people in College to turn to for help and advice, should you find yourself in trouble of any kind.
+See also the further information and resources at the foot of this page.

 Bruce is happy to meet any member of College, to assist with any problems or to offer discreet advice about personal or work-related issues.
 He is a trained counsellor and a registered psychotherapist (with UKCP); he is also a trained and registered supervisor of therapy (with BAPPS).
 As the leader of the welfare team, he can also refer people to those who can best help.
 His room is Staircase XXI, Room 8.